aws/amazon-vpc-cni-k8s/README.md

 Default: None

 Specifies the number of free IP addresses that the `ipamd` daemon should attempt to keep available for pod assignment on the node.
+Setting this to a non-positive value is same as setting this to 0 or not setting the variable.
 With `ENABLE_PREFIX_DELEGATION` set to `true` then `ipamd` daemon will check if the existing (/28) prefixes are enough to maintain the
 `WARM_IP_TARGET` if it is not sufficent then more prefixes will be attached.